Have Questions?

 731-642-0521

-Carey Counseling Center Inc is committed to helping any person with an alcohol or drug use disorder in Paris, TN. and its surrounding areas find full recovery.
+Carey Counseling Center Inc is committed to helping any person with an alcohol or drug use disorder in Paris, Tennessee and its surrounding areas find full recovery.
 It provides several services - such as intensive outpatient treatment, detoxification centers, long term rehabs, inpatient drug addiction treatment, short term drug and alcohol rehabs and others - in line with its philosophy of the recovery care and rehab methods that work in recovery.
 This alcohol and drug treatment program also believes that people require individual care and treatment to be able to maintain their sobriety.

 As such, Carey Counseling Center Inc has specialized in motivational interviewing, individual psychotherapy, vocational rehabilitation services, behavior modification, dialectical behavior therapy, trauma therapy and more.
 At the same time, it accepts clients who are social skills development, seniors or older adults, persons who have experienced sexual abuse, veterans, persons with eating disorders, treatment for spanish-speaking clients, and others.
 This drug and alcohol rehab center uses treatment modalities that can help patients to maintain sobriety and abstinence from the substances of abuse that they have used in the past.